nezlobnaya/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

  It goes down by 1 every time so it will reach n in the same number of runs.
 Steps required increase with the number of inputs.

 ## Exercise II
+ What we're doing is searching for the highest floor on which the egg won't get broken, we want to find it with lowest number of eggs dropped and broken.
+Because the floors are sorted, we can use a binary search algorithm to do this.